najmalkv/frontend-nanodegree-mobile-portfolio/README.md

 ## Frontend Nanodegree Web Optimization Project - Mobile Portfolio

 This is my solution to web optimisation project of the frontend nanodegree from Udacity.
 It consists of the optimizations I have made to the provided source code to meet specifications of the project rubric.
-Below mentioned is a jist of the steps I took to optimise the project.
+Below mentioned is a gist of the steps I took to optimize the project.

 ##### Optimizing the Critical rendering path and acheiving a pagespeed score of greater than 90